RS-DAT/JupyterDaskOnSLURM/user-guide.md

 workflow.

-After editing the `environment.yaml` file, installing the components on the platform can be done on the platform as:
+After editing the `environment.yaml` file, installing the components on the platform can be done from your local machine as:

 ```shell
 python runJupyterDaskOnSLURM.py --uid <UID> --mode install